On sub-Riemannian geodesics in $SE(3)$ whose spatial projections do not have cusps: Introduction

-Here, $s$ denotes the arc-length of curve $\bx$ and $\kappa : [0,L]\rightarrow \R^+\cup\{\infty\}$ denotes the absolute curvature of the curve $\bx$ at each point, and $\beta$ is a constant.
-The two dimensional analog of this variational problem was studied as a possible model of the mechanism used by the visual cortex V1 of the human brain to reconstruct curves which are partially hidden or corrupted.
+The two dimensional analog of this variational problem was studied as a possible model of the mechanism used by the visual cortex V1 of the human brain to reconstruct curves which are partially corrupted or hidden from observation.
 The two dimensional model was initially due to Petitot (see \cite{Petitot, Petitot1999} and references therein).
-Subsequently, Citti and Sarti \cite{Citti, Sanguinetti2008} were the first to introduce the sub-Riemannian structure into the problem\cite{SartiJune2003}.
-The stationary curves of the problem were derived and studied by Duits \cite{DuitsAMS2}, Boscain, Charlot and Rossi in \cite{Boscain}, Sachkov in \cite{Mashtakov2013} and their global optimality is shown by Boscain, Duits, Rossi and Sachkov in \cite{DuitsSE2,Boscain2013a}.
-The two dimensional problem relates to a mechanical problem completely solved by Sachkov \cite{Sachkov2011,Sachkov,Moiseev}.
-It was also studied by Hladky and Pauls in \cite{Hladky2010} and by Ben-Yosef and Ben-Shahar in \cite{Ben-Yosef2012}.
-However, many imaging applications such as DW-MRI require an extension to three dimensions \cite{R.Duitsa, Franken2009, Haije}, which motivates us to study the three dimensional curve optimization given by Equation \eqref{EnerFunc}.
+Subsequently, Citti and Sarti~\cite{Citti, Sanguinetti2008} recognized the sub-Riemannian Euclidean motion group structure of the problem.
+In~\cite{Boscain} the existence of minimizers was studied by Boscain, Charlot, and Rossi.
+It turned out that only for certain end conditions the 2D problem $\Pcurve$ is well-posed.
+Characterization of the set of end conditions for which $\Pcurve$ is well-posed can be found in~\cite{DuitsSE2}.
+The more general 2D problem related to a mechanical problem was completely solved by Sachkov~\cite{Sachkov2011,Sachkov,Moiseev}, who in particular derived explicit formulas for the geodesics in sub-Riemannian arclength parameterization.
+Later, an alternative expression in spatial arclength parameterization for cuspless sub-Riemannian geodesics was derived in \cite{DuitsAMS2,Boscain2013a}.
+Application of problem $\Pcurve$ to contour completion in corrupted images was studied in~\cite{Mashtakov2013}.
+The problem was also studied by Hladky and Pauls in \cite{Hladky2010} and by Ben-Yosef and Ben-Shahar in \cite{Ben-Yosef2012}.
+However, many imaging applications such as DW-MRI (Diffusion Weighted Magnetic Resonance Imaging) require an extension to three dimensions \cite{Portegies,R.Duitsa,Franken2009,Haije}, which motivates us to study the three dimensional curves minimizing the energy functional $\cE(\bx)$.